nicknish/twemoji/README.md

 # twemoji

 A small, minified script to add emojis to your site.

-(Uses Twemoji API)
+I do not own the rights to this, nor should I be attributed.
+All credit should be toward the Twitter and [Twemoji](https://github.com/twitter/twemoji) team for making this possible.